HSF/hsf.github.io/_gsocproposals/2024/proposal_ROOTBDM.md

 between components.
 We believe additional layering formalisms will benefit ROOT and its users.

-BioDynaMo is suite that enables users to perform simulations of previously unachievable scale and complexity, making it possible to tackle challenging scientific research questions.
-BioDynaMo leverages technologies such as ROOT to enable large scale computations.
-The project has wide range of applications in the field of cancer research, epidemiology, and social sciences.
+BioDynaMo is an agent-based simulation platform that enables users to perform simulations of previously unachievable scale and complexity, making it possible to tackle challenging scientific research questions.
+The project has a wide range of applications in cancer research, epidemiology, and social sciences.

-BioDynaMo incorporates ROOT as a subsystem and uses the ROOT data storage facilities to provide efficient reflection information about user-defined simulation actions written as C++ classes.
-This project is about upgrading the reflection system to use C++ modules improving scalability of user-defined classes.
+BioDynaMo incorporates ROOT for several crucial functionalities such as statistical analysis, random number generation, C++-based Jupyter notebooks, and IO.
+Some features rely on efficient reflection information about BioDynaMo's and user-defined C++ classes.
+This project is about improving the performance of the reflection system by upgrading to C++ modules.

 ## Expected results